This document specifies the ORIGIN frame for HTTP/2, to indicate what origins are available on a given connection.

 That said, senders are encouraged to include as many origins as practical within a single ORIGIN frame; clients need to make decisions about creating connections on the fly, and if the origin set is split across many frames, their behaviour might be suboptimal.

-Senders take note that, as per [RFC6454] Section 4, the values in an ORIGIN header need to be case-normalised before serialisation.
+Senders take note that, as per Section 4 of [RFC6454], the values in an ORIGIN header need to be case-normalised before serialisation.

 Finally, servers that host alternative services [RFC7838] will need to explicitly advertise their origins when sending ORIGIN, because the default contents of the Origin Set (as per Section 2.3) do not contain any Alternative Services’ origins, even if they have been used previously on the connection.